Rookie Boot Camp Project Simulation – Internship Concept Explained

 Customer-friendly equals employee satisfaction

-Having that in mind, we have been developing a method which would be the most beneficial both for our customers and our future employees.
+With that in mind, we have been developing a method that would be the most beneficial for our customers and future employees.
 The idea was to create an internship experience as real as it is on a customer project at ProductDock.

 What we want to say here is that a software engineer in a team is expected to demonstrate a proactive approach towards the project and customer demands, a great problem-solving mindset while receiving or dealing with the tasks, active engagement in the ideation phase, and through the whole digital product development process.
 Not to mention comfortable use of communication and project management tools.